-A content client can use either HTTP or HTTPS for communication with a hosted cache server specifically while it offers content. <4> The content is then retrieved by using the Peer Content Caching and Retrieval: Retrieval Protocol, as described in [MS-PCCRR].
+A content client can use either HTTP or HTTPS for communication with a hosted cache server specifically while it offers content.<4> The content is then retrieved by using the Peer Content Caching and Retrieval: Retrieval Protocol, as described in [MS-PCCRR].

-A content client uses the Peer Content Caching and Retrieval Discovery Protocol, as described in [MS-Discovery]), to locate peer computers with cached content.
+A content client uses the Peer Content Caching and Retrieval Discovery Protocol, as described in [MS-PCCRD] (an implementation of [WS-Discovery]), to locate peer computers with cached content.